patdx/zustand-rx/libs/zustand-rx/README.md

 });
 ```

-Using `fireImmediately` is similar to a BehaviorSubject.
+Using `fireImmediately` is similar to a `BehaviorSubject`.

 For UI integrations, for example, using Angular with AsyncPipe, you probably
 want to set `fireImmediately` to true.

-You can also provide an `equalityFn`, this works the same as Zustand's equality
+You can also provide an `equalityFn`.
+This works the same as Zustand's equality
 function.